faubourg-numerique/i4trust-stakeholder-mvp-stack/README.md

 sudo docker compose up -d
 ```

-Wait a few minutes for the service to be fully started.
+Wait a few minutes for the services to be fully started.

 Install the script

 ```
-npm install --prefix ./keyrock-config-tool/
+npm install --prefix ./keyrock-config-tool
 ```

 Run the script